phber/phber.github.io/_projects/minor-arpeggio.md

 ## Why it works

-There are several ways of explaining why the minor arpeggio secret works, but fundamentally it is a consequence of the shape of the overtone series and its antipode, the undertone series.
+There are several ways of explaining why the minor arpeggio secret works, but fundamentally it is a consequence of the overtone series and its antipode, the undertone series.
 While the overtone series arises when dividing the string into integer divions, the undertone series unfolds by doing the opposite, i.e. multiplying the string length by integers.

-As you can see in the image below, the fundamentals 1-6 of the undertone series contain a perfect minor arpeggio from F:
+As an example, the fundamentals 1-6 of the undertone series of C form the shape of a pure minor arpeggio from F:

 {% include figure.html width="70%" path="https://upload.wikimedia.org/wikipedia/commons/f/f2/Undertone_series_on_C.png" class="img-fluid rounded z-depth-1" center=true %}
  <div class="caption">